singh-man/books/crackingTheCoding/17_hard.md

 ```
 The runtime of this solution is O(n) and the space complexity is also O(n).

-It's nice in some ways that it's iterative, but we haven't actually"won" anything here.
+It's nice in some ways that it's iterative, but we haven't actually "won" anything here.
 The recursive solution had the same time and space complexity.

 **Solution #4: Iterative with Optimal Time and  Space**

-In reviewing the last solution,we can recogpize that we only use the values in the memo table for a short amount of time.
+In reviewing the last solution, we can recogpize that we only use the values in the memo table for a short amount of time.
 Once we are several elements past an index, we never use that element's index again.

 In fact, at any given index i, we only need to know the best value from i +  1 and i +  2.
 Therefore, we can get rid of the memo table and just use two integers.
 ```java